MORImementos/ProjectRio-Netplay-Reset/Notes.md

 -     803C6726 - character IDs - set based on HUD file
 -     803C674A - chem with captain.
 Optional since we will overwrite set the stars in game
 -     80750C7F - OK button available to press indicators.
 Set to 1 for each team.
 Then press up from "random" to "ok", and select ok.
 The game will move on to the lineup screen with the right roster.
+-     80750c48 - Cursor locations (ints) need to set to 9 to be on the ok button.
   Star players
 -   This function is the one that runs when a player is starred 800426dc
 -   Also relevant is this address which indicates if the game is in the process of making a character a superstar.
 8033677e (2 bytes, one for each team).
 It runs the above function and more.